 The Great Tribulation

-Their solution most likely will involve a special committee of the UN Security Council that’ll restore or impose peace and security in trouble-spots.
+The solution will involve a special committee – most likely part of the UN Security Council or maybe the World Economic Forum – that’ll restore or impose peace and security in trouble-spots.
 This special committee will be more effective than the Security Council for several reasons: 1) it’ll provide closer monitoring and quicker response to problems; 2) it’ll remove the roadblocks created by national interests that have plagued the Security Council; and 3) it’ll prevent individual nations from dominating the peacekeeping actions.

 When will this committee be formed?
 I suspect it’ll be after Israel defeats its neighbors, and after the Russian/Muslim invasion.
 Prolonged chemical warfare and a Chinese military venture may also be instrumental in the formation of the committee.
 These will be major conflicts and will be dangerous enough to make world leaders willing to do almost anything to restore “peace and security.”
 I think that is exactly what it’ll take to form such a committee and give it such broad powers.

-The committee will consist of ten national delegates or military leaders, but national interests will fragment the committee and prohibit it from being effective.
-As a result, the UN will appoint another individual to head the committee.
-This individual will be different from the other ten, which suggests he probably will be a UN staff member rather than a national delegate.
+The committee will consist of ten delegates or military leaders, but national or other ideological interests will fragment the committee and prohibit it from being effective.
+As a result, another individual will become chairman of the committee, someone who was not one of the original ten members.

 The Old and New Testaments together give us a brief character sketch of the Chairman.
 He’ll speak boastfully and be contemptible (Dan.
 7:8 11:21, 36; Rev 13:5) and irreverent (“speak against the Most High,” Dan.
 7:25, NIV).
 “He will exalt and magnify himself above every god and will say unheard-of things against the God of gods” (Dan.
 11:36).
 “He will oppose and will exalt himself over everything that is called God or is worshiped” (2 Thess.
 2:4).
 He’ll “utter proud words … [and] blaspheme God … [and] slander his name and his dwelling place and those who live in heaven” (Rev. 13:5-6).
 The word “blasphemy” means insulting or contemptible statements, a lack of reverence for God, or claiming the attributes of God.
 This person will say “unheard-of” things against God!